jsummers/deark/readme.txt

 === How to build ===

-On a Unix-like system, typing "make" from a shell prompt will (hopefully) be sufficient.
+Deark is written in C. On a Unix-like system, typing "make" from a shell prompt will (hopefully) be sufficient.
 Deark has no dependencies, other than the standard C libraries.

 For Microsoft Windows, the project files in proj/vs2008 should work for Visual Studio 2008 and later.
 Alternatively, you can use Cygwin.

 === Acknowledgements ===

-My thanks to Rich Geldreich for the "miniz" library.
+Thanks to Rich Geldreich for the miniz library.

+Thanks to Mike Frysinger, and the authors of compress/ncompress, for liblzw.

 === Authors ===